ntoda03/cycleassembler/README.md

 Directories
     -w                              Scratch working directory for temporary files (default: ./work) --outdir                        Diretory to store results files in (default: ./results)

+Profiles
+    -profile docker                 Use docker to handle all the software dependencies.

 Trimming options
     --clip_r1 [int]                 Remove int bases from the start of paired end read 1 (default: 0)